EmilHernvall/expiler/README.md

 variables) and a compiler which converts the expression into a java class that can be executed.

+What's that supposed to be good for, you may ask?
+Well, compared to other methods of evaluating an expression, allowing it to be run and optimized as java bytecode means that the speed can reach CPU native levels.
+Consider the expression "z\*z + 8\*y + x", which contains 2 multiplications and 3 additions.
+After repeating the iteration 100 million times, the average execution time of the expression is close to 15 nanoseconds, or about 3 nanoseconds per operation (on a Core i7-3537U).
+That is pretty close to the maximum theoretical throughput.

+Obviously, this is a contrived example, but it's a nice and simple introduction to the world of JVM byte code generation.

 Here's sample usage:

     // We have to provide the lexer with an InputStream or Reader.
 Here we use